Prisoner-of-war camp: Afghanistan and Iraq wars

 The United States of America refused to grant prisoner-of-war status to many prisoners captured during its War in Afghanistan (2001–2021) and 2003 invasion of Iraq.
 This was mainly because it classed them as insurgents or terrorists, which did not meet the requirements laid down by the Third Geneva Convention of 1949 such as being part of a chain of command, wearing a "fixed distinctive marking, visible from a distance", bearing arms openly, and conducting military operations in accordance with the laws and customs of war.

 The legality of this refusal has been questioned and cases are pending in the U.S. courts.
 In the Hamdan v.
 Rumsfeld court case, on June 29, 2006, the U.S. Supreme Court ruled that the captives at Guantanamo Bay detention camp were entitled to the minimal protections listed under Common Article 3 of the Geneva Conventions.
 Other captives, including Saddam Hussein, have been accorded POW status.
 The International Red Cross has been permitted to visit at least some sites.
 Many prisoners were held in secret locations (black sites) around the world.
-The identified sites are listed below:
+The identified sites are: